trackdex/trackdex-obsidian/docs/TECHNICAL_DESIGN.md

 - `PerfMetricsPort`
   - write measurement events/counters/timers.

-SQLite repositories are one concrete adapter set implementing these ports.
+Concrete storage repositories are adapter implementations of these ports.
+SQLite-compatible storage is the preferred candidate; IndexedDB or another local browser-safe engine is a fallback only if SQLite cannot be made reliable on mobile Obsidian.
+The final v1 choice must be recorded before Milestone 0.2 starts.

+FIT/FIT.GZ support must also be validated before full parser implementation starts.
+The selected parser must:
+- bundle with esbuild without dynamic native/Node-only dependencies,
+- run in desktop and mobile Obsidian,
+- parse representative FIT/FIT.GZ fixtures into the unified intermediate model,
+- keep bundle size within the release-readiness threshold set during the spike.

-## 6. Data model (SQLite physical schema v1)
+## 6. Data model (logical schema v1)

 Schema reflects logical model from requirements; computed-only metrics are persisted in dedicated fields.
+Table names below describe the canonical logical model.
+If the selected storage engine is not SQL, it must preserve equivalent records, keys, indexes/query paths, and migration semantics.

 ### 6.1 Tables

 1. `tracks`
    - `path TEXT PRIMARY KEY`
    - `mtime_ms INTEGER NOT NULL`
-   - `sha256 TEXT NULL`
+   - `sha256 TEXT NULL` (optional change fingerprint only; duplicate-detection UX remains out of scope)
    - `status TEXT NOT NULL CHECK status IN (...)`
    - `error_message TEXT NULL`
    - `error_details TEXT NULL`